 Risks That Accompany Escalation Clauses

-You’re letting the seller know the maximum amount that you’re willing to pay for the home.
-So, nothing is stopping them from presenting you with a counteroffer at your ceiling price.
+In a competitive real estate market, an escalation clause can be helpful, but certain downsides also exist.
+For one, you’re laying your cards on the table right from the beginning by letting the seller know the maximum amount that you’re willing to pay for the home.
+So, nothing is stopping the seller from presenting you with a counteroffer at your ceiling price.

-And some sellers don’t like escalation clauses because it can prevent them from accepting counter offers from other interested buyers.
+And some sellers don’t like escalation clauses because an escalation clause can prevent them from accepting counteroffers from other interested buyers.

 For other sellers, the final sale price isn’t always the main concern.
 For instance, they may prioritize a speedy closing or not having to do any repairs on the home.
-So an escalation clause is not a guarantee that your final offer will be accepted.
+So, an escalation clause isn’t a guarantee that your final offer will be accepted.

-Whether you’re able to back out of an escalation clause really depends on the extenuating circumstances and the details of your contract.
+Whether you’re able to back out of an escalation clause depends on the extenuating circumstances and the details of your contract.
 For instance, if certain contingencies in your contract weren’t met, you may have a case for backing out of the agreement.

 Tips For Success With Using Escalation Clauses